Cyberyawdie/Fetch/README.md

 # Reward Points Demo
 This web service includes:

-  1. The ability for a user to add points.
+  1. The ability for a payer to add points.

 2. The ability for a user to spend points and check balances.

-This project was created in C# using a Minimal API and in-memory database to simulate CRUD operations.
+This project was created in C# using a Minimal API to simulate a simple rewards points API operations.
-To keep this project simple and to maintain code clarity, the code used for all the processes is located in the program.cs file.
+To keep this project simple, the code used for all the processes is located in the program.cs file.

 <h3>Prerequisites</h3>

-* Visual Studio Community 2022 with ASP.NET and web development, .NET 6.0 and Entity Framework
+* Visual Studio Community 2022 with ASP.NET and web development, and .NET 6.0
-* Postman
+* Swagger

 ### API Endpoints ###

 ##### ADD POINTS

- POST  `/rewards/points`
+ POST  `/rewards/add-points`

- Sample rewards you can use in Postman to test this project.
+ Sample rewards you can use to test this project.

-* `{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }`
+* `{ "payer": "DANNON", "points": 1000}`

-* `{ "payer": "UNILEVER", "points": 200, "timestamp": "2020-10-31T11:00:00Z" }`
+* `{ "payer": "UNILEVER", "points": 200}`

-* `{ "payer": "MILLER COORS", "points": 10000, "timestamp": "2020-11-01T14:00:00Z" }`
+* `{ "payer": "MILLER COORS", "points": 10000}`

-* `{ "payer": "DANNON", "points": 300, "timestamp": "2020-10-31T10:00:00Z" }`

-* `{ "payer": "DANNON", "points": -200, "timestamp": "2020-10-31T15:00:00Z" }`
+* `{ "payer": "DANNON", "points": 300}`

 ##### SPEND POINTS

-POST   `/rewards/spend`
+POST   `/rewards/spend-points`

-Sample spend points you can use in Postman to test this project.
+Sample points you can spend to test this project.
+Points get redeemed from the oldest payer first.
+If you try to redeem more then your total points in your account, your transaction will not be processed.

 * `{ "points": 5000 }`